 The first time I saw the Roman Baths in the town of Bath, England, I only viewed what I now know is the King Bath, a small pool where the thermal springs first emerge from the ground.
 It wasn’t until my third visit to Bath when I finally explored the rest of the complex, and boy is it extensive.
 Two hours to explore all the rooms, and I still didn’t get a chance to read all the information displays or even take the free guided tour.

-Bath is a small town of 85,000 people, a mere 15-minute train ride east of Bristol or 90 minutes by train from London.
+Bath, England is a small town of 85,000 people, a mere 15-minute train ride east of Bristol, 90 minutes by train from London, and an easy excursion from the Cotswolds.
 The Roman Baths are located in the center of town.
 They span dozens of rooms in addition to a large underground exhibit.
 The original Roman town of Aquae Sulis, meaning the waters of the deity Sulis, goes back to 863 BC.
 The Roman settlement was eventually buried under several meters of silt from nearby River Avon.
-While the baths have been used by the English for centuries, the current attraction opened up in 1897.
+While the baths have been used by the English for centuries, the excavations didn’t open as an attraction until 1897.

 A Visual Tour of the Roman Baths